neptunelabs/fsi-pages-samples/samples/travel/README.md

 ```

 ## Chapters

-For this demo, we've added chapters to the catalogue.
+We've added chapters to the catalogue for this demo.
 You can view them by clicking on the **Table of Contents** button in the menu bar:

 ![Config Image](readme-chapters.png)